kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        I&#8217;m going to put my foot in your ass and make it this big
+        I’m going to put my foot in your ass and make it this big
       </td>

       <td>